 This self-paced tutorial will take you through the complete EBP process, emphasizing the elements of a well-built clinical question and the key issues that help determine the validity of evidence.
 This program was developed by the Medical Center Library at Duke University and the Health Sciences Library at the University of North Carolina at Chapel Hill.

 Fundamental tools for teaching and understanding how to apply the medical literature to clinical decisions.
-Includes online version of the Users' Guide to the Medical Literature (2015), The Rational Clinical Examination (2009) and Care at the Close of Life (2011).
+Includes online version of the Users' Guide to the Medical Literature (2015), The Rational Clinical Examination (2009), JAMA Guide to Statistics and Methods (2019), and Care at the Close of Life (2011).

 The goal of this website is to help develop, disseminate, and evaluate resources that can be used to practice and teach EBM for undergraduate, postgraduate and continuing education for health care professionals from a variety of clinical disciplines.
 This site also serves as support for the book entitled, Evidence-based Medicine: How to Practice and Teach EBM by Sharon E. Straus, W. Scott Richardson, Paul Glasziou and R. Brian Haynes (3rd edition).